 FUN must be a handle to a function that is written in the MATLAB

 FUN can contain the following built-in MATLAB functions and operators.

-abs and acos acosh acot acoth acsc acsch asec asech asin asinh atan atan2 atanh beta betaln bitand bitcmp bitget bitor bitset bitshift bitxor ceil complex conj cos cosh cot coth csc csch
+abs and acos acosh acot acoth acsc acsch asec asech asin asinh atan atan2 atanh beta betaln bitand bitcmp bitget bitor bitset bitshift bitxor cast ceil complex conj cos cosh cot coth csc

-double eps eq erf erfc erfcinv erfcx erfinv exp expm1 false fix floor gamma gammaln ge gt hypot imag Inf int8 int16 int32 int64 intmax intmin isfinite isinf isnan ldivide le log log2
+csch double eps eq erf erfc erfcinv erfcx erfinv exp expm1 false fix floor gamma gammaln ge gt hypot imag Inf int8 int16 int32 int64 intmax intmin isfinite isinf isnan ldivide le log

-log10 log1p logical lt max min minus mod NaN ne not or pi plus pow2 power rand randi randn rdivide real reallog realmax realmin realpow realsqrt rem round sec sech sign sin single
+log2 log10 log1p logical lt max min minus mod NaN ne not ones or pi plus pow2 power rand randi randn rdivide real reallog realmax realmin realpow realsqrt rem round sec sech sign

 * / \ ^